 - F150 wheel bearings generally last 85,000 - 100,000 miles

 - Ram 1500 wheel bearings are about the same

 - Silverado 1500 wheel bearings generally last 90,000 - 100,000 miles

 - Sierra 1500 wheel bearings are about the same

 Why Replacing Worn Out Bearings, Hubs, & Brakes is Vital

 Once you’ve determined the cause of the grinding sound your vehicle is making, you’ll want to replace the worn out components as soon as you can.
 While it might be tempting to drive around in a car with worn out bearings or a truck with thin brake pads until your next paycheck, we don’t recommend trying it.
 That’s because doing so can cause wear and tear to the parts of your vehicle those components are meant to protect.

 Driving with worn out bearings can eventually lead to problems with your drive shaft—and by proxy, your transmission.
-Buying replacement bearings is fairly inexpensive (especially if you purchase high-quality aftermarket wheel bearings), but transmission replacement often costs around $5000.
+Buying replacement bearings for most vehicles is fairly inexpensive, but transmission replacement often costs around $5000.
 You do the math, and tell us what option is actually better for your bank account!

 It’s the same when it comes to brakes—replacing your rotors usually costs hundreds of dollars more than simply replacing your pads.
 You can normally replace your pads for less than $200, but you’ll pay at least that much again for new rotors as well.

 And no, before you ask—you can’t just keep braking on your rotors and then replacing them.
 Those longer stopping distances put you and everyone else on the road at risk—and it will wear down other parts of your braking system more quickly, too.